Conreality/conreality-wiki/Swarm-Battle-Demo.md

 ## Questions

+* Good flocking algorithm for swarms?

+  * To be researched from the academic literature.

+  * Ideally, use two different algorithms, to obtain visually distinct swarm behavior for each team.

+* Visibility of laser beams in fog-machine output?

+  * Not so much fog that you can't see the battle, but enough that laser beams are largely visible.

+  * To be tested in Berlin or Bratislava over the summer.

 * Simultaneous radio control of multiple Crazyflies?

   * Low-tech solution: 20x Crazyradio PA USB dongles, connected to USB